Body Ministry – BT11: Christians loved to “party” in the 1st century, just like they do now

-Christians often act perplexed what the “will of the Lord is.”
-But here Paul tells them what it is, directly coupling (c) the following infinitive “to get drunk” as an extension of what he just said: “What the will of the Lord is, that is (c) absolutely not in possibility ongoingly to get drunk by the means of wine, which is ongoingly debauchery (d), but instead routinely [passively] become filled (e) by the means of the Spirit, routinely conversationally speaking (f) to yourselves (reciprocally to one another) by the means of psalms (g) and/coupled hymns and/coupled Spirit-kind-of odes (h), routinely singing/praising and/coupled routinely psalming (g) in/by/with the hearts of yours in/by/with the Lord (Jesus), always routinely giving thanks in behalf of all things in/by/with the name/authority of our Lord Jesus Christ, to the God and Father, routinely submitting to (i) one another reciprocally, mutually in/by/with reverent awe of Christ.”
+Christians often act perplexed what the “will of the Lord is” (j).
+But here Paul tells them what it is, which is rarely done by him, directly coupling (c) the following infinitive “to get drunk” as an extension of what he just said: “What the will of the Lord is, that is (c) absolutely-in-possibility-NOT ongoingly to get drunk by the means of wine, which is ongoingly debauchery (d), but instead routinely/habitually [passively] become filled (e) by-the-means-of the Spirit, routinely/habitually conversationally-speaking (f) to yourselves (reciprocally to one another) by the means of psalms (g) and/coupled hymns and/coupled Spirit-kind-of odes (h), routinely/habitually singing/praising and/coupled routinely/habitually psalming (g) in/by/with the hearts of yours in/by/with the Lord (Jesus), always routinely/habitually giving thanks in behalf of all things in/by/with the name/authority of our Lord Jesus Christ, to the God and Father, routinely/habitually submitting to (i) one another reciprocally/mutually in/by/with reverent awe of Christ.”

 Can you honestly say that there is no invisible “Great Wall” between most churches “ministers” and the “audience,” between the clergy and the laity?
-Have you really seen a “reciprocal exchange” between the stage and the seats in front of it?
+Have you really seen a “reciprocal/mutual exchange” between the stage and the seats in front of it?
 And is there really a 2-way submission going on?
 The fact that there is a stage and an audience betrays the facts of what’s really going on!
 We want Spirit-baptism (or maybe we don’t) but are we willing to do the rest of the package deal!
-That’s “The Great Wall” quenching the Holy Spirit that I saw at a church that was having a special speaker talking about revival of all things, but anytime we crack this “Great Wall” then the Holy Spirit is quick to burst through it and revive us!
+That’s “The Great Wall” quenching the Holy Spirit that I saw at a church that was having a special speaker talking about revival of all things.
+But anytime we crack this “Great Wall” then the Holy Spirit is quick to burst through it and revive us!
 Just think what would happen if we would just be brave enough to tear “The Great Wall” down entirely!

-Paul continues: [I strongly urge you to ongoingly let the logos gospel message of Christ dwell in you [plural] richly by the means of all wisdom, routinely teaching and/coupled routinely admonishing (c) one another, reciprocally, in/by/with psalms (d), hymns, Spirit-kind-of odes (e) with unconditional-favor-of-grace (f) singing/praising in/by/with your hearts to God, and/thus whatever you do, in/by/with logos message or deed, do everything in the name/authority of the Lord Jesus, giving thanks to God the Father thru-the-realizing-channel-of Him (Christ).” <Notes> a) eis, b) get those fresh clothes back on, c) ‘placing in mind’ by warning through reason or instruction, d) psalmos: “hit, twanged, plucked, or twitched” out songs with/without singing, e) spontaneous hymns or psalms rather than pre-composed, f) here we are to be aware of/recognize “grace in/by/with your hearts,” and naturally our response would be thanksgiving expressed through “singing/praising in/by/with” those same “grateful hearts!”
+Paul continues: [I strongly urge you to] ongoingly let the [gospel] logos message of Christ dwell in you [plural] richly by the means of all wisdom, routinely/habitually teaching and/coupled routinely/habitually admonishing (a) one another, reciprocally/mutually, by-the-means-of psalms (b), hymns, Spirit-kind-of odes (c) with unconditional-loving-favor-of-grace (d), singing/praising in/by/with your hearts to God, and/thus whatever you do, in/by/with logos message (teaching and admonition) or deed, do everything in the name/authority of the Lord Jesus, routinely/habitually giving thanks to God the Father thru-the-realizing-channel-of Him (Christ).” <Notes> a) noutheteo ‘placing in mind’ by warning through reason or instruction, b) psalmos: “hit, twanged, plucked, or twitched” out songs with/without singing, c) spontaneous hymns or psalms rather than pre-composed, d) here we are to be aware of/recognize “grace in/by/with your hearts,” and naturally our response would be thanksgiving expressed through “singing/praising in/by/with” those same “grateful hearts!”

 Paul is talking about relational peace and the gospel being the rule, instead of the exception, within the gathering of the Body-of-Christ.
-This is not accomplished through church bible studies that simply accumulate gnosis info-knowledge, but by the means of “wisdom taught by the Spirit where Spirit-kind-of things/people [neuter: or their prophecies] are interpreted/compared/contrasted with [other] Spirit-kind-of things/people [neuter: or their prophecies]” (a), and this “Spirit-kind-of insightful wisdom (b) and/coupled connect-the-dots understanding (c) only comes directly from the Lord by being filled with the genuine, experiential, relational epignosis knowledge of God’s will (d). <Notes> a) 1 Corinthians 2:13, cf. 12:8; Ephesians 1:17, b) sophia, c) sunesis, d) Colossians 1:9.
+This is not accomplished through church bible-studies that simply accumulate gnosis info-knowledge, but by the means of “wisdom taught by the Spirit where Spirit-kind-of things/people [neuter: or their prophecies] are interpreted/compared/contrasted with [other] Spirit-kind-of things/people [neuter: or their prophecies]” (a), and this “Spirit-kind-of insightful wisdom (b) and/coupled ‘connect-the-dots’ understanding (c) only comes directly from the Lord by being filled with the genuine, experiential, relational epignosis knowledge of God’s will (d). <Notes> a) 1 Corinthians 2:13, cf. 12:8; Ephesians 1:17, b) sophia, c) sunesis, d) Colossians 1:9.

 What’s the primary way Paul sees this “teaching and admonishing” happening to create a Christian “party?”
-It’s through gracious, heartfelt singing/praising to Father God of songs with/without accompaniment, which is anointed, prophetic, and even spontaneous music, so that whatever that is said or done is in the person/authority of Christ, giving thanks to the Father through Christ.
+It’s through gracious, heartfelt singing/praising to Father God of songs with/without accompaniment, which is anointed, prophetic, and even spontaneous music by the Spirit, so that whatever that is said or done is in the person/authority of Christ, giving thanks to the Father through Christ.
 Again, this isn’t a complete list of what goes on in Body-of-Christ ministry, because in many other passages Paul includes much more than just music that is to be shared in koinonia fellowship.
 We have to remember the context that limits Paul’s list of activities: a Christian party, but not by getting drunk on wine!